Sturry link road

 The decision by the SELEP Accountability Board to grant Local Growth Funding for the Sturry link road was made on the 24 June 2016.

 The A28 through Sturry gets congested because the level crossing interrupts traffic.
 The new road would allow traffic to avoid the level crossing and improve access to Sturry station.

 The road will also support the planned housing developments in Sturry and Broad Oak, where up to 1,000 houses are proposed.

 - Surveys and outline designs - autumn 2015 to spring 2017

 - Public consultation before planning - summer 2017

-- Procurement of a design and build contract - summer 2021 to winter 2022
+- Procurement of a design and build contract - autumn 2021 to spring 2023

 The public consultation before planning has now closed for comments but the consultation report and accompanying documents are available under the scheme plan section on this page.